CVIN-ID/CVIN-ID-SCs/CVIN-sandbox-fullstack-completefunc-guide.md

   - Outputting results.

 ### Stage 10: Presentation
-- Presents stages 0-9 in a refined base case that demonstrates the system's versatility (like a Swiss Army knife) to build anything and everything.
-It is designed to adapt to modern methods and tools, ensuring speed and efficiency at a low cost in terms of time and money.
+- Presents stages 0-9 in a refined base case that demonstrates the system's versatility (like a Swiss Army knife) to build and test anything necessary.
+It is designed to adapt to modern methods and tools, ensuring speed and efficiency to test and ship things out (such as the 6 implementation variations of CVIN-ID).

-# Web3-Enabled Calculator Sandbox Guide - FULL COMPLETEION OF STAGE 0,1, and 2 across stack, tool, and methodology alternatives.

-## STAGE 0,1 and 2: From the ground up...
+# A Custom - DApp Sandbox and Guide for CVIN

 ---------------------------------------------------------------------------------------------------------------